sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/10-code/00-definition.md

 ##--##

-# TODO What kind of actions?
+# What kind of actions?

+- Transform the existing file
+  - Update documentation
-- transformation
+  - Generate complied files
+- Expose new environment variables
+- Setup packages/application into the workspace
-- export
+- Analyse existing files
-- setup
+  - Code coverage
-- analyse
+  - Security scan
-- set of tasks
 - ...

 ##--##